Bones Found at Indiana Caverns

 This term refers to an Ice Age period of about 100,000 years ago and its related interglacial and glacial movements.
 Typical animals living during this time were much larger than their counterparts or cousins of today.

 We know our undisturbed ice age bone repository is important, and we’ll proactively work to protect and preserve these bones until appropriate scientific excavations can be arranged.
-To date, no major excavation has begun.
-These facts are from observations regarding bones on the surface of the cave.
-No doubt many more species will be identified once professional research is initiated.
+Two excavations have been lead by the Indiana State Museum- in 2014 and in 2018.

 The most common peccary species found in Indiana Caverns is the flat-headed peccary.
 This is one of three peccary species found in Indiana during the Ice Age.
 They were a social or herd species and known to rear their young near caves and bluff settings.
 They are a distant relative to the pig of today.
 At least 13 peccary skulls have been found on the cave surface, along with thousands of other peccary bones.
 Indiana Caverns is one of two locations in the world where ancient peccary tracks are found within a cave.Skull at Indy Children's Museum